pandruszkow/SysadminStuff/Windows/Base config - OS.md

 Start Menu
 ==========
-The default Start Menu can be successfully replaced with [Classic Shell](http://www.classicshell.net/).
-This avoids the hassle of dealing with tiles that appear and re-appear for some reason after deletion, and brings back a more familiar Start Menu (if this is what you're looking for).
+The default Start Menu can be successfully replaced with [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu/releases), formerly known as [Classic Shell](http://www.classicshell.net/).
+This avoids the hassle of dealing with tiles that appear and re-appear for some reason after deletion, and brings back a faster, more familiar Start Menu (if this is what you're looking for).

-TODO update this to use Open Shell

 My personal configuration:
 ----------------------------------------------------------------------